bqplot

 plt.show()

 The fourth chart type that we'll be introducing is histograms.
-The histograms are quite commonly used to see a distribution of values of a particular column of data.
-Below we are plotting alcohol distribution with 20 bins per histogram.
+Histograms are quite commonly used to see a distribution of values of a particular column of data.

 fig = plt.figure(title="Alcohol Distribution")